SAML/SSO with OneLogin

 How to set up SAML/SSO with OneLogin

-1. As the Litmus account holder, log into the parent Litmus account, select “Sub-accounts” from the side menu, then “Security”, and finally the “SAML” tab in the settings.
+1. As the Litmus account holder, sign into Litmus, find Your Subaccounts in the side menu, then “Security” and finally the “SAML” tab in the popup window.

 2. Toggle on “Enable SAML”.

 3. If you would like your users to only access Litmus via SSO with OneLogin, you can check the box “Force sign in with SAML”.

 - The main Litmus account holder will still be able to sign in to Litmus using their Litmus credentials via the Litmus login screen.
 This is to prevent the main account holder from getting locked out of full account administrative functionality.
 Other users will be forced to login via SAML.

 - Password resets using the “Forgotten Password?” option on the regular Litmus login screen will be disabled for all users.

 5. Take note of the “Audience URN”, “ACS (Consumer) URL Validator” and “ACS (Consumer) URL”, as you will need these when configuring a new app for Litmus within OneLogin.

 6. In a new browser tab or window (as you will need to view both OneLogin and Litmus during configuration), log in to OneLogin as an administrator and go to Administration → Apps → Add Apps.